drainpip/shaneis.me-v2/content/blog/on-going-remote/index.md

 seriesSlug: ''
 seriesBlurb: ''
 seriesEnded: false
-tags: ['personal', 'work']
+tags: ['personal']
 ---

-*Note* - This was written before the ongoing pandemic.
+_Note_ - This was written before the ongoing pandemic.
 Much of this has very little to do with remote life during a pandemic, that is a quite different blog post...

 Regularly what you do for a living comes up in conversation.
 “I write software” is either a conversation starter or killer, depending on the audience.
 The obvious follow-up is where?
 “I work remotely for a company in San Francisco...”.
 The reaction to this is some variation of “you lucky asshole”.